publiccodenet/about/activities/communication/pitching.md

 We should reflect our [founding principles](https://about.publiccode.net/organization/mission.html#founding-principles) in our pitches.

-Avoid: "we think or we believe" [open source is better] Instead, describe what we do: "we help public organizations [share collaborative software].
+Avoid: "we think or we believe" [open source is better].
+Instead, describe what we do: "we help public organizations [share collaborative software].

 ### Contextual knowledge